 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Associate Vice President for Academic Affairs; senior reviewer of the UPPS
+Associate Vice President for Academic Success and Dean of University College; senior reviewer of the UPPS

 Provost and Vice President for Academic Affairs